AurolaXu/Python-Projects/README.md

 # Python-Projects
-Hi, This is the sweet home for my Data Analysis and Machine Learning Projects.
+Hi, this is the sweet home for my Data Analysis and Machine Learning Projects.
-Hope you find it's enjoy and helpful!
+Hope you find it's fun and helpful!